 You don’t give treats to your dog when he pulls the leash, but you may still be rewarding the behavior.
 If you allow your dog to pull you over to greet the dog across the street or to sniff that really lovely tree, your dog is the winner in this tug of war.

 Instead, when your dog starts pulling, stand in one spot.
 Beginning this training with puppies makes stopping easier, but plant your feet even with a full-grown dog.
-Your golden learns that the walk only continues when you’re walking together, and the leash is relaxed.
+Your golden will learn that the walk only continues when you’re walking together and the leash is relaxed.

-Choose a (very small) type of treat your dog only get on walks and use this to reinforce good behavior.
+Choose a (very small) type of treat your dog only gets on walks and use this to reinforce good behavior.
 Every so often as your dog walks correctly, praise your golden and dish out a treat.
-Eventually, wean your golden off the treats but always praise good behavior.
+Eventually, wean your dog off the treats but always praise good behavior.

 If you aren’t comfortable with treats, you can still dish out praise.
 Goldens respond really well to this type of verbal confirmation.

-You’ll both get the health benefits, and your dog will have enough time to get used to the leash and learn what’s expected.
+You’ll both enjoy the health benefits, and your dog will have enough time to get used to the leash and learn what you expect.
 This routine is a huge part of keeping your golden leash trained for walks.
 Put it in your calendar or set a reminder on your phone — whatever it takes to get outside.

-· Put the leash on your golden while in the house.
-If your golden is afraid of the collar and leash, reward with treats when your pet allows you to put them on.
+Step 1: Put the leash on your golden while in the house.
+If your golden is afraid of the leash, reward him with treats when he allows you to put it on him.

-· While inside, walk a bit back and forth with your dog, stopping when he pulls on the leash.
+Step 2: While inside, walk back and forth with your dog, stopping when he pulls on the leash.
 This method begins to teach your golden what to expect.

-· Walk for at least 15 minutes, briskly, so that your golden doesn’t have time to pick up as many smells.
+Step 5: Walk briskly for at least 15 minutes.
+This way, your golden doesn’t have time to pick up as many smells.

 Let’s take a look at some common questions people have about how to train a golden retriever.

 Walks can be some of the best fun you’ll have with your golden.
-Use leash training to help those walks go smoothly and safely.
+Leash training can help those walks go smoothly and safely.
 Proper training helps ensure that you and your golden enjoy walks each time and that the memories you make are good ones.